ArtiomSu/QMK-Raw-HID-Router/README.md

 You can also use this to send some stuff to the pc, like controlling stuff in obs for example if you don't want to use normal key combos.
 Currently sending info strings to the pc is supported.
 This is handy to see for example what dpi setting you are on.

+You can also send a broadcast message from one qmk device to the rest of the qmk devices.
+This saves the need to send multiple packets from the qmk firmware if you want to send a message to many devices.

 Written in C since qmk firmware is also using C so its easier to keep track of things and reuse code.

 ```txt